Empirical Linguistics and Language Documentation

 - Additional lectures provide further possibilities to acquire knowledge and skills in topics chosen by the student;

-- A Foreign Language other than English is taught over the whole cycle and can be chosen from the offer at the Institute of Linguistics (in some cases it will be possible to take the language classes in other departments).
+- A Foreign Language other than English is taught over the whole cycle and can be chosen from the offer of the Faculty of Modern Languages and Literature (after obtaining consent from the teacher; some classes may have restricted access).
 Students are especially encouraged to study a lesser taught language.

 - Classes in English for Academic Purposes help students better understand academic texts in English and provide them with the necessary skills to present their own research in speaking and writing.